-* If you feel you are unable to clear your arrears within the current financial year please contact the recovery team at email@example.com or phone 01904 551195 to agree settlement of your outstanding council tax.
+If you feel you are unable to clear your arrears within the current financial year please contact the Council Tax Recovery Team.

-The Government 'Taking Control of Goods Act' states that bailiffs will be known as 'enforcement agents', it sets costs that they charge, in the three stage procedure below:
+The government 'Taking Control of Goods Regulations (2013)' state that bailiffs will be known as 'enforcement agents'.
+The regulations set costs that they charge in the three stage procedure below:

 - compliance stage: £75.00